Skip to main content

 When a wellness program operates under the aegis of a group health plan, it must adhere to specific nondiscrimination and privacy regulations.
 HIPAA, along with the Affordable Care Act (ACA), provides a framework that allows for incentives while aiming to prevent punitive measures against individuals based on health factors.

 These programs are categorized into two main types ∞ “participatory” and “health-contingent.”
 A participatory program might reward you simply for completing a Health Risk Assessment (HRA) or attending a seminar, regardless of the outcome.
-A health-contingent program, which is more complex, requires you to meet a specific health standard to earn a reward, such as achieving a certain BMI or target.
+A health-contingent program, which is more complex, requires you to meet a specific health standard to earn a reward, such as achieving a certain BMI or blood pressure target.

 For these health-contingent programs, the law mandates that they must be reasonably designed to promote health, offer an alternative way to earn the reward for those for whom it is medically inadvisable to meet the standard, and limit the size of the incentive.